solangegueiros/rsk-plant-box/README.md

-# RSK Truffle Plant Box
+# RSK Truffle Token Box

-Truffle box configured to create a complete dApp using Truffle framework connected to RSK Networks, including a frontend.
+Truffle box with everything you need to start creating a token using Open Zeppelin smart contracts library in Truffle framework, connected to a RSK network.
+It includes network configurations for local node (regtest), Testnet and Mainnet.

 ## Requirements